siascone/ch-prepwork-git-reading/README.md

       undo any major mistakes.

     - You will be hard-pressed to over-commit when starting out.
-You probably want to commit at least once every 5min.
+You probably want to commit at least once every 5 minutes.
 You may commit more often if you add quick-to-write features.

     - `git reset`
         - If you add something you don't want to add, and would like to unstage all staged changes (so that the staged files return to "Changes not staged for commit"), use `git reset`.

-    - Check out [this post][chris-beams] by Chris Beams for notes on writting good commit messages.
+    - Check out [this post][chris-beams] by Chris Beams for notes on writing good commit messages.

       [chris-beams]: http://chris.beams.io/posts/git-commit/.

 ## GitHub

-GitHub is a web service that integrates git software behind the sceens and allows you to remotely host porjects that are git repositories.
+GitHub is a web service that integrates git software behind the scenes and allows you to remotely host projects that are git repositories.

 GitHub is also a networking site for developers where you can:
 - Have a profile
-- Publically list your project repositories
+- Publicly list your project repositories
-- Market yor project and share your code
+- Market your project and share your code
 - Collaborate with other developers on their code

 ### Local vs. Remote Repositories